Smart Grids Data Analysis: A Systematic Mapping Study: SMS Results

 At the end of the open coding process, we created ten macro-categories derived from the papers:

-\begin{enumerate} \item[C1.] \textbf{Customer Profiling}: Classification/clustering of users in common classes according to common characteristics (e.g. usage of appliances); \item[C2.] \textbf{Energy output forecasts}: Prediction of energy output from renewable energy resources (variable in time); \item[C3.] \textbf{Events analysis}: Analysis of logs/events generated at different levels of the Smart Grids infrastructure (e.g. to detect anomalies); \item[C4.] \textbf{Load segregation}: Disaggregating information about energy consumption on an appliance-by-appliance basis; \item[C5.] \textbf{Power loads/consumption analysis}: Predicting the power consumption with the ultimate goal of reaching balance of supply and demand in the power market; \item[C6.] \textbf{Power quality}: Power disturbance classification and algorithms for countermeasures and data compression; \item[C7.] \textbf{Pricing}: Dynamics of forecasting electricity price and demand; \item[C8.] \textbf{Privacy}: Data anonymization algorithms and other concerns related to disclosing private information about consumers; \item[C9.] \textbf{Security}: Algorithms dealing with countermeasures/prevention of attacks to the smart grids infrastructure; \item[C10.] \textbf{Smart Grid Failures}: Aspects of SG failures, faults, and countermeasures; \end{enumerate}
+\begin{enumerate} \item[C1.] \textbf{Customer Profiling}: Classification/clustering of users in common classes according to common characteristics (e.g., usage of appliances); \item[C2.] \textbf{Energy output forecasts}: Prediction of energy output from renewable energy resources (variable in time); \item[C3.] \textbf{Events analysis}: Analysis of logs/events generated at different levels of the Smart Grids infrastructure (e.g., to detect anomalies); \item[C4.] \textbf{Load segregation}: Disaggregating information about energy consumption on an appliance-by-appliance basis; \item[C5.] \textbf{Power loads / consumption analysis}: Predicting the power consumption with the ultimate goal of reaching balance of supply and demand in the power market; \item[C6.] \textbf{Power quality}: Power disturbance classification and algorithms for countermeasures and data compression; \item[C7.] \textbf{Pricing}: Dynamics of forecasting electricity price and demand; \item[C8.] \textbf{Privacy}: Data anonymization algorithms and other concerns related to disclosing private information about consumers; \item[C9.] \textbf{Security}: Algorithms dealing with countermeasures/prevention of attacks to the SG infrastructure; \item[C10.] \textbf{Smart Grid Failures}: Aspects of SG failures, faults, and countermeasures; \end{enumerate}

-One category requires additional clarifications: C3.
-Events analysis: we clustered in this category all the articles which were dealing with algorithms for stream/event processing inside the Smart Grid infrastructure without other specific goal.
+One category requires additional clarifications: \textit{C3.~events analysis}: we clustered in this category all the articles which were dealing with algorithms for stream/event processing inside the SG infrastructure with no specific goal identified in the other categories.

-The systematic map by year of publication (Fig. \ref{fig:sms-year}) shows the trends of publication of the articles included in the review by year (2010-2017).
-We can see how the larger category is C5. power loads/consumption articles, and how such category increases over the years.
-It must be taken into account that the queries on all digital repositories were run in September 2017, so year 2017 is not comparable to other years in terms of completeness of the results.
-Furthermore, there are more publication venues and active researchers in more recent years, so it is expected that more articles are reported in the latest years.
-Nevertheless, the map can give a representation of the years in which each category is more represented in our SMS sample.
-The identified categories are then used to answer all the other research questions, by mapping several aspects to the relative category.

-\subsection{RQ2.
+\subsection{RQ1.
 What are common aspects that are discussed in the identified sub-domains?}